williamyang98/DAB-Radio/README.md

 - Support the rest of the DAB standard
     - MPEG-II audio for DAB channels
     - ~~Stream/packet data for slideshows and extra programme information~~
+    - Handle strings with utf-8, utf-16 character sets (right now they show up as a question mark)
 - ~~Add coarse frequency correction~~
 - Add TII (transmitter identificaton information) decoding
 - Add SNR meter